Study Abroad Nursing Programs

 How many years does it take to study nursing abroad?

-If you want to complete a full nursing degree abroad, it will take about two to three years.
+If you want to complete a full nursing degree abroad, it will take about three to four years, depending on the country.
 However, there are study abroad programs of all lengths for nursing students.
-Depending on your preference, you can take a fall semester, a whole summer, or a week or two in between terms to study abroad.
+Depending on your preference, you can study for a semester, summer, or even for just a few weeks.

 Can I study nursing abroad if I only speak English?

 The most popular places for studying nursing abroad are English-speaking countries.
 Many other countries offer English-language nursing classes for study abroad students, too.